ibm-cloud-docs/watson-assistant/preview-share.md

 # Previewing and sharing your assistant
 {: #preview-share}

 Internal review is a necessary step in any virtual assistant workflow.
-You need an environment that is free from customer interactions so your team can test your assistant.
-The draft environment should closely resemble the final experience that your users encounter so you can ensure that you are publishing the optimal end product.
+You need an environment without customer interactions so your team can test your assistant.
+The draft environment closely resembles the final experience that your users encounter so you can ensure that you are publishing the optimal end product.
 {: shortdesc}

 ## Saving and editing your work in the draft environment
 {: #preview-share-draft}

 The draft environment contains all your in-progress work in the **Actions**, **Preview**, and **Publish** pages.
-Use the **Draft environment** tab to manage the draft environment, including adding draft environment integrations (channels and extensions) that you can use for internal testing before going live.
+Use the **Draft environment** tab to manage the draft environment, including adding draft environment integrations (channels and extensions) that you can use for internal testing before deployment.
 These integrations are unique to the draft environment, and changes to draft integrations don't affect the live environment.

 ## The Preview page
 {: #preview-share-preview-page}

 Use the **Preview** page to test your assistant.
-From this page, you can experience your assistant from your customers' perspective.
+You can experience your assistant from your customers' perspective.
 The **Preview** page includes an interactive web chat widget where you can test out your assistant as if you were a customer.
-The content contained in the assistant is the content that you built into your actions or set up with the search integration.
+The content that is contained in the assistant is the content that you built into your actions or set up with the search integration.

 On the **Preview** page, you also find the following elements:
 - **Copy link to share**: Share an unauthenticated version of your assistant with your colleagues by sending them a link.
 For more information, see [Copying a link to share](#preview-share-link).